 Restrictions: The prerequisite to take this course is 1.0 SOC FCE at the 300+ level.
 This program-restricted course is open only to sociology majors and specialists.
+Students without the prerequisite will be removed without notice.

 Learning Objectives

 By the end of the course, students will be able to: